YOUR PLAN FOR financial emergencies might have four components: a cash reserve, credit lines, a Roth IRA and low fixed living costs.

 Could you make do with a smaller emergency reserve?
 You might hold less emergency money if you have easy access to borrowed money.
 We talk about credit lines and other ways to borrow in the chapter on borrowing.

 You might also keep a smaller emergency reserve if you have funded a Roth IRA.
 You’re allowed to withdraw your regular annual Roth contributions at any time, with no taxes or penalties owed.
 We discuss that further in the chapter on taxes.
-The implication: If you make a concerted effort to fund a Roth early in your working career, it could serve double duty, helping to pay for retirement if all goes well—and bailing you out financially if they don’t.
+The implication: If you make a concerted effort to fund a Roth early in your working career, it could serve double duty, helping to pay for retirement if everything goes well—and bailing you out financially if it doesn’t.

 In addition, you might keep a smaller emergency reserve if you focus not on covering your family’s total monthly living expenses, but on putting aside enough to cover just your family’s fixed costs, such as mortgage or rent, car payments, utilities and groceries.
 The idea: If you lose your job or have some other type of financial emergency, you would slash discretionary spending and instead limit yourself to expenses that are absolutely necessary.
 The lower these fixed costs are, the less emergency money you would need.